 The First Contact Survey and the Personal Needs and Preferences (PNP) Profile are records of data in Educator Portal about the student that is entered by the test administrator.
 The system uses the data from the First Contact Survey and the PNP Profile to ensure the student is provided with the most appropriate testing experience possible.
 The data is used to

-- recommend or assign the linkage level for the testlets - customize the accessibility supports for the testlets (e.g., magnification) - assign the appropriate form for the testlets (e.g., braille)
+- recommend or assign the level of complexity for the testlets (i.e., linkage level) - customize the accessibility supports for the testlets (e.g., magnification) - assign the appropriate form for the testlets (e.g., braille)